Ayana/my-gatsby-site-blog/content/blog/2019-08-30-website-development.md

 ---
 layout: blog
 date: 2019-08-23T13:13:38.105Z
-title: Website development
+title: This is my playground
-description: This is my playground developed with Gatsby JS
+description: My passion is developing websites with coding which is CSS, JavaScript mostly.
+This website is my playground to test new technology out...
 thumbnail: /uploads/img_newyork.jpg
 categories:
   - Technology